pyates86/start_engineering/resources/meeting_types.md

 A problem-solving meeting is a targeted session where participants come together to analyze a specific issue, identify its root cause, and develop solutions.
 Attendees, often including team members, stakeholders, or experts, discuss the problem, share insights, and evaluate options using tools like root cause analysis or brainstorming.
 The goal is to agree on actionable solutions, assign responsibilities, and establish timelines, ensuring the issue is resolved effectively and efficiently.

-# People Manager and/or Leadership Meetings
+# People Manager and/or Leadership Related Meetings

 ## Performance review meetings
 A performance review meeting is a scheduled discussion between an employee and their manager to evaluate the employee’s work, contributions, and progress over a specific period.
 It typically covers goals achieved, strengths, areas for improvement, and future objectives.
 The meeting may include feedback, performance ratings, and discussions about career development, training needs, or compensation.
 The aim is to align expectations, provide constructive input, and support professional growth.